cranrob/home_vpn/README.md

     ![pi3](https://raw.githubusercontent.com/A3XX/dns_at_home/master/img/3.PNG)
 6. Confirm and continue.
     ![pi4](https://raw.githubusercontent.com/A3XX/dns_at_home/master/img/4.PNG)
-7. Once completed disconnect the microSD card and reconnect. create a blank **SSH** file wihout any extension on the microSD card on main directory.
+7. Once completed disconnect the microSD card and reconnect. create a blank **SSH** file without any extension on the microSD card on main directory.
 Make sure extension is not **.txt**,filename should be **SSH** not ssh.txt.
     ![pi5](https://raw.githubusercontent.com/A3XX/dns_at_home/master/img/5.PNG)
 8. Safely remove the microSD card, insert the card into your Raspberry Pi.